dcm4che-dockerfiles/dcm4chee-arc-psql/README.md

 #### `WILDFLY_AUDIT_LOG_SUFFIX`

-Suffix string for `/opt/wildfly/standalone/log/audit-log.log*` files.
+Suffix string for `/opt/wildfly/standalone/log/audit.log*` and `/opt/wildfly/standalone/log/audit-log.log*` files.
 The period of the rotation is automatically calculated based on the suffix (optional, default is `.yyyy-MM-dd`).

 #### `WILDFLY_SERVER_LOG_PATTERN`